OmmprakashMohanty01/Smart_data_viewer/README.md

 # 🔍 Smart Data Viewer

-This project is a **beautiful, beginner-friendly web app** that allows users to **fetch and display live JSON data** from public APIs like the [GitHub Users API](https://api.github.com/users/octocat) or [JSONPlaceholder](https://jsonplaceholder.typicode.com/users/1).
+A simple and elegant frontend app to fetch and display GitHub user data using the GitHub API.

 ## 🌐 Live Demo